DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-admission-controller.md

 kubectl delete -f depl-with-lib-inj.yaml
 {{< /code-block >}}

-Library injection with the Admission Controller makes it easier to instrument your services, enabling you to view APM traces in just minutes without changing or rebuilding your application.
+Library injection with the Admission Controller simplifies service instrumentation, enabling you to view APM traces without changing or rebuilding your application.
 To learn more, read [Datadog Library injection][12].

 ## Troubleshooting
 If you're not receiving traces as expected, set up debug mode for the Java tracer.
-Read [Enable debug mode][13] to find out more.
+To learn more, read [Enable debug mode][13].

 ## Further reading